ngtrangminhduc/Overheat-Sensor/README.md

-# An Overheat Sensor with Raspberry Pi and HDC1008 sensor
+# An Overheat Sensor with Raspberry Pi and HDC1008 sensor (In the making)

 ## Table of Contents
 1. [Introduction](#introduction)